aneuhold/main-scripts/readme.md

 - `tb help` Will emit all the commands and their options
 - `tb test` Just emits a test echo to see if the package is working.
+- `tb update` Will force update this package.

 ### Testing New Commands